The philosophy of Unix utilities

 All shells, not just Bash, include a basic set of facilities: a stream called

-program error messages, a stream called stdin
+program error messages, a stream called stdin that receives input

 and the ability to pipe those streams to a different